TimbresDev/H264ACCEncoder/README.md

 * Dependencies to public libraries are ok but must be defined in pom.xml and must be available via public repositories
 * Dependencies must follow the same design constraints as above (test-phase excluded)
 * No binary files must be part of the source (test data excluded)
-* No license restriction, the source code belongs to the poster, the freelancer waives all legal rights and agrees to open source this encoder
+* No license restriction, the freelancer agrees to open source this encoder under MIT license and gives the sponsor the right for full commercial use
 * The freelancer may mark the source with her/his credits that will not be removed.

+### Performance
+* Encoding a 2sec movie should not take longer than 5 seconds (not counting the duration of the callbacks)

 ## Out of Scope
 * Other WAV formats
 * Other video output formats
 * Maven deployment